amp4045/PiBar-Logging/README.md

 Hazzah!
 If you recall, if the string value "terminate" is scanned, the line of code "os.system('Shutdown now -h')" will execute.
 This is great as it will safely end our code, and shut down the pi.
 You may ask yourself, where will I get a barcode that says terminate...?
 Simply answered, make one!
 There are many free barcode generators, where you can pretty much create a barcode holding any value.
 I used [BARCODESINC](https://www.barcodesinc.com/generator/index.php) to create my barcode.
 After creating the barcode, I printed out as many copies as I had raspberry pi's, cut off all the white space, and taped it to the top of the plastic casing holding my Pi.

+Well, that wraps it up.
+You should now have a fully functional self-logging barcode scanner.
+Operate your device by plugging in the barcode scanner, WiFi dongle, USB drive, and lastly, the power source.
+Give your Rasp.
+Pi about 45-60 seconds to start up (as it is still a computer) and scan away!
+When you're done scanning barcodes, scan the "terminate" barcode you fastened to the top of your case, and allow the device to shut down.
+Once shut down, take out the flashdrive, insert it into a USB port of your workstation, and open the file in the application of your choice!

+#### Closing

+Thank you for reading my guide, this was a fun project, in which I've learned a lot about Raspberry Pi file systems, and how they function via command line.